Hierarchy

 Public pages will display the hierarchy as a tree.
 Groupings with items in them will be links; groupings without any items will be displayed in plain text.

-Underneath the hierarchy on these pages will be a list of all the item sets that are included in the full hierarchy, so that users can navigate to those if needed.
+Depending on your site settings, underneath the hierarchy on these pages will be a list of all the item sets that are included in the full hierarchy, so that users can navigate to those if needed.
 (See the image at the top of this page for an example.)
 On site page blocks and on resources (items and item sets), this section will not display.

 Note